paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3051-chapter-3051.md

 (8) the United States shall have the right, at any time, to enter the historic light station without notice, for purposes of operating, maintaining, and inspecting any aid to navigation and for the purpose of ensuring compliance with this section, to the extent that it is not possible to provide advance notice.

-**(b) Maintenance of Aid to Navigation.—** Any eligible entity to which a historic light station is conveyed shall not be required to maintain any Federal aid to navigation associated with a historic light station, except any private aid to navigation permitted to the eligible entity under section 83 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14.
+**(b) Maintenance of Aid to Navigation.—** Any eligible entity to which a historic light station is conveyed shall not be required to maintain any Federal aid to navigation associated with a historic light station, except any private aid to navigation permitted to the eligible entity under section 83 11 See References in Text note below. of title 14.

 **(c) Reversion.—** In addition to any term or condition established pursuant to this section, the conveyance of a historic light station shall include a condition that the historic light station, or any associated historic artifact conveyed to the eligible entity in conjunction with the historic light station conveyance, including any lens or lantern, at the option of the Administrator, shall revert to the United States and be placed under the administrative control of the Administrator, if—